shaiss/agapi/docs/content-studios-tracker-updated.md

 - `POST /api/labs/:id/circles`: Add a circle to a lab
 - `DELETE /api/labs/:id/circles/:circleId`: Remove a circle from a lab
 - `PATCH /api/labs/:id/circles/:circleId`: Update a circle's role in a lab
+- `GET /api/circles/:id/labs`: Get labs where a circle is included

 ### Implemented UI Components
 - `LabsPage`: Main page for lab management